mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 ```

 This command can take several minutes to complete when creating a [full](loadtest_system.md) deployment.
-Once done, everything will be ready to start a new load-test.
+Once done, it will output information about the entire cluster.
+Everything will be now ready to start a new load-test.

 ### Run the coordinator